hacs/integration/documentation/content/installation/manual.md

 title: Installation
 ---

-This guide will take you though all the steps you need to insall HACS.
+This guide will take you though all the steps you need to install HACS.

 ### Step 1 - Open browser